Vikram310/vikram310/README.md

 <h3 align="center"><em>TORTURE the DATA and it will CONFESS everything.💯</em></h3>

-<p>This is what I have learned over the past two years.
+<p>This is what I have learned over the past two years working in the field of Data Science.
 I am a Python loving Data Science and Machine Learning Practitioner and a Life-long learner.
-I am currently working as Data Analyst at Cotiviti in Health care & a pasionate tech enthusiast who loves to solves problems and travelling .</p>
+I am currently working as Data Analyst at Cotiviti in Health care & a pasionate tech enthusiast who loves to solves problems and loves to travel in free time .</p>

 <hr>
 <h3>🚀 Some things you should know 👇</h3>